 Comparison with opponents:

 Well done!
-You make less tactical mistakes on average than your opponents 🙂
+You make less tactical mistakes on average than your opponents 🙂Comparison with peers:

 You blunder less often than most players in your rating range.
 Crushing it!